connext/browser-sdk/README.md

 ## Advanced Configuration

-By default the browser SDK uses Dai, a USD-stable Ethereum token and connects to our bootstrap Connext node on testnet or mainnet.
+By default the browser SDK uses Eth in production and connects to our bootstrap Connext node on testnet or mainnet.

 You can use the SDK with [your own Connext node](https://docs.connext.network/en/latest/how-to/deploy-indra.html) and/or token too -- just pass in the following when instantiating: